-How to become a Certified FIT Practitioner (CPT)?
+How to become a Certified FIT Practitioner (CFP)?

 Simply put, earning a graduate degree, obtaining licensure, and using approved treatment modalities is no longer sufficient.
 Increasingly, behavioral health professionals must also prove their effectiveness to clients, employers, payers, regulatory and accreditation bodies.
 The ICCE CPT process provides you with the most comprehensive, evidence-based skillset for measuring and improving your therapeutic results.

 1. The Coursework